Department: MED-Ctr for Community Health Salary/Grade: NEX/11

 Minimum Competencies: (Skills, knowledge, and abilities.)

-Willingness to travel throughout Illinois to conduct assessments.
+Willingness and ability to travel throughout Illinois to conduct assessments.

 Must be comfortable engaging with families in their own homes, and building rapport with study participants.